Ryans-Projects-for-Personal-Learning/uottawa-timetable-scraper/README.md

+# Note

+While this script does work, it is not optimal and will need some adjustments to improve its performance.

 # uOttawa Timetable-Scraper

 This is a python script that extracts information about University of Ottawa courses such as their name, subject, semester and times.
 This script uses Selenium, a web automation tool and xlwt, an excel module for python.